sweetalert2/sweetalert2/README.md

 | `"esc"`     | The user pressed the <kbd>Esc</kbd> key.                | `allowEscapeKey`      |
 | `"timer"`   | The timer ran out, and the alert closed automatically. | `timer`               |

 If this rejection is not handled by your code, it will be logged as an error.
-To avoid this happening, you need to add a rejection handler to the promise.
-Alternatively, SweetAlert2 provides the `.done()` method as a quick way to simply supress the errors:
+To avoid this happening, you need to add a rejection handler to the Promise.
+Alternatively, SweetAlert2 provides the `.done()` method as a quick way to simply suppress the errors:

     swal('...')
       .done();